 Simulation-based learning places students in situations where they can put their classroom knowledge into practice.
-In healthcare, simulation-based learning has been part of curricula since the 18th century; it has been continually evolving as technology advances.
+In healthcare, simulation training has been part of curricula since the 18th century; it has been continually evolving as technology advances.

-This post explores the history of simulation in healthcare, highlights its advantages over other types of learning, and shows how simulation-based learning benefits healthcare providers, students, and patients.
+This post explores the history of simulation in healthcare, highlights its advantages over other methods of learning, details the types of simulation environments, and shows how simulation-based learning benefits healthcare providers, students, and patients.

 Source: BMC Medical Education 16, 152 (2016)

-Educational simulation is a teaching approach that tests participants’ knowledge and skill levels by placing them in scenarios where they must actively solve problems.
-The instructor defines the parameters to create a safe learning environment.
+Educational simulation is a teaching method that tests participants’ knowledge and skill levels by placing them in scenarios where they must actively solve problems.
+The instructor defines the parameters to create a safe environment for hands-on learning experiences.

 When participating in a scenario, students must quickly evaluate the situation, decide on the best course of action, and perform the correct procedural steps.
-Educators can then assess whether the students are translating their learned knowledge into skills.
+Educators can then assess whether the students understand the material and are translating their learned knowledge into skills.

 Simulation is useful not only for students—it can also be a way for patients to practice new skills while healthcare providers measure their progress.